 Improvements in the state's injury surveillance systems have occurred in recent years as a result of projects conducted with Section 408 and 405c funding under previous strategic plans.
-The most recent project was a three-year effort conducted by the NYS Department of Health (DOH) to incorporate trauma registry data into CODES.
+A recent project conducted by the NYS Department of Health (DOH) incorporated trauma registry data into CODES.
 Completed in FFY 2017, this project has enabled multiple years of trauma registry data (2010-2015) to be available through CODES.
-Previous projects that have improved https://nhtsagmss.crm9.dynamics.com/main.aspx?area=Nav\Application&etc=10046&page=Applications\HQ&pagetype=entitylist&web=true#79...
-249/253 the injury surveillance data systems include the multi-year Section 408 project conducted by the DOH to develop and implement an electronic system for capturing and reporting information from pre-hospital patient care reports (PCRs).
-During FFY 2018, the DOH continued its efforts to capture and report information from pre-hospital patient care reports (PCRs) electronically.
-The DOH continues to receive approximately 3 million electronic submissions per year.
+Previous projects that have improved the injury surveillance data systems include the multi-year Section 408 project conducted by the DOH to develop and implement an electronic system for capturing and reporting information from pre-hospital patient care reports (PCRs).
+During FFY 2019, the DOH continued its efforts to capture and report information from pre-hospital patient care reports (PCRs) electronically.
+The DOH continues to receive approximately three million electronic submissions per year.
 In addition, the DOH is still receiving several thousand records annually mostly from small rural services who are still using paper PCRs.

 The implementation of the NY State Bridge has enabled New York to capture all 82 required NEMSIS compliant data elements and transmit those data to the national data set.
 In addition to the required elements, the new database captures 126 other data elements

-Initiated in FFY 2018, the DOH is conducting a project that addresses some of the specific deficiencies noted by the NHTSA Assessment Team with regard to the state's injury surveillance systems: Incorporating EMS Data into CODES.
+Begun in FFY 2018, DOH is conducting a project that addresses some of the specific deficiencies noted by the NHTSA Assessment Team with regard to the state's injury surveillance systems: Incorporating EMS Data into CODES.
 Linking new PCR data with AIS, emergency department (ED) discharge data, hospitalization discharge data and trauma registry data, this project will provide more information on the true impact of motor vehicle-related injuries in NYS and provide EMS NEMSIS-compliant data that is directly comparable to data from other states that are also NEMSIS compliant.
 This project will improve the completeness, integration and accessibility of the state's injury surveillance data.